twistnixon/isomerpages-futureeconomy/_about/2-the-future-economy-council.md

         <li>
         Previously the Managing Partner for Southeast Asia and the global co-lead for McKinsey’s firmwide ‘All-In’ initiative, which develops and shares innovative ways of working that promote gender inclusivity and women’s leadership.  </li>
         <li>
-        A frequent commentator on regional growth, having authored the McKinsey Global Institute (MGI) report “Southeast Asia at the crossroads: Three paths to prosperity.” </li>
+        A frequent commentator on regional growth, having authored the McKinsey Global Institute (MGI) report “Southeast Asia at the crossroads: Three paths to prosperity”. </li>
       </ul>
       </p>
     </div>